-Designing User Experiences creatively explores the iterative process of understanding users in context allowing students to design and evaluate digital solutions.
-Students will learn how to analyse and document the user journey, from need to usability testing by focusing on the principles of user-centred design.
-Students will apply their knowledge using industry standard techniques including wire framing, design patterns, prototyping frameworks, usability assessment tools and Adobe Creative Suite to evidence their problem solving and analytical skills through creative communication, teamwork and project creation.
+Designing User Experiences creatively explores how users interact with technology, thus allowing students to design and evaluate digital solutions.
+Students will learn how to analyse and document the user journey, from need to usability testing, by focusing on the principles of user centred design.
+Students will apply their knowledge using industry-standard techniques, including wireframing, design patterns, prototyping frameworks, usability assessment tools, and Adobe Creative Suite to evidence their problem solving, and analytical skills through creative communication, teamwork and project creation.

 |Academic unit:||Faculty of Society & Design: Interactive Media & Design|

 |Prescribed resources:||No Prescribed resources.
 After enrolment, students can check the Books and Tools area in iLearn for the full Resource List.|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|